jaxzin/lkg-blocks-viewer/README.md

-# Three Cube Experiment
+# Planet Atmosphere shader

-Playing around with [three.js](https://threejs.org/) to eventually get past of just creating basic shapes with random colors.
+Playing around with [three.js](https://threejs.org/) to learn how too...

-specific goals:
-- make the gradient move
-- implement basic lambertian reflectance
-- make the cube wiggle with a vertex shader

-(I wish there were checkboxes ✨, feel the same way? [vote!](https://support.glitch.com/t/support-for-gfm-checkboxes-in-markdown/2976))
+1. Port a shadertoy shader to three.js's ShaderMaterial
+2. Learn how to write a shader in general
+3. Make a planet atmosphere shader for a project.